 Staff turnover is higher in the contact center than in almost any other industry.
 A common assumption is that call center attrition is simply a fact of life - it can't be controlled or 'fixed'.
 I'd like to challenge that assumption.
 One of the responsibilities of call center managers and team leaders is to constantly assess the reasons why people leave the center.
 Perhaps more importantly, it’s also critical to talk to happy staff and find out what keeps them there and constantly strive to reduce unwanted turnover.

 No time to read the full article?
 Just download it as a PDF and read it offline, anytime, anywhere.

-Factors under control of management
+Factors under management control

 Job fit is the top reason listed both in terms of why people leave as well as why they stay.

-Factors under control of supervisors
+Factors under team leader control

 People don't leave companies, they leave leaders.

-- Not feeling recognized for their work
+- Not being recognized for their work

 Did you find the article interesting and would like to share it with your colleagues?
 Download the article as a PDF.